 In case several undertakings acquire joint control over joint venture and such joint control is converted into sole control by one undertaking based on a legally binding agreement, the concentration will be considered as a single economic event if joint control is limited to a maximum period of one year, meaning that a single notification is sufficient.
 If joint control lasts more than one year, separate notifications are generally required.

-11. In relation to "foreign-to-foreign" mergers, do the jurisdictional thresholds vary?
+11. How do the thresholds apply to "foreign-to-foreign" mergers and transactions involving a target /joint venture with no nexus to the jurisdiction?